TokisanGames/Terrain3D/doc/docs/building_from_source.md

 ### Manually specify the target platform
 This plugin supports Windows, Linux and macOS.
-See [Mobile & Web Support](mobile_web.md) for the status of other platforms.
+See [Platform Support](platforms.md) for the status of other platforms.

 ```
 # platform: Target platform (linux|macos|windows|android|ios|javascript)